-Maricopa County is home to an estimated 75,000 youth ages 16-24 who are not in school or working - meaning around 13.6% of youth across the County are disengaged from school and work, compared with 14% in the state of Arizona and 12.3% nationally.
+Maricopa County is home to an estimated 75,000 youth ages 16-24 who are neither in school nor working.
+Across the County, 13.6% of youth are disengaged from school and work, compared with 14% in the state of Arizona and 12.3% nationally.

 Opportunities for Youth will address this challenge in the following ways: